alphagov/govuk-developer-docs/source/manual/reindex-elasticsearch.html.md

 0. If everything looks the same, switches the [alias][index-alias] to the new index

+**Note:** If you have changed the govuk_document_types gem, you do not need to migrate the schema for your changes to be applied to documents in elasticsearch.
+Instead, you can run the rake task `rummager:update_supertypes` to update documents inplace without locks.
+This can be done during working hours.

 ## How to reindex an Elasticsearch index

 **Do not reindex on production during working hours except in an emergency.**
 Reindexing locks the index for writes, so content is not updated in the search index.
 See the [Replay traffic](#replay-traffic) section below if you need to run a reindexing during working hours.
+Reindexing takes around 40 minutes to an hour to complete.

 To reindex, run the `rummager:migrate_schema` rake task: